Jean-Michel Sanejouand: Biography

 Born in Lyon, France, in 1934, he received a degree in law from the Institut d'études politiques de Lyon in 1955.
-He lived and worked in Paris between 1959 and 1993.

 His work can be encapsulated in a series of distinct periods, which the artist titled.

 From 1962 to 1967, he worked on a series of readymade-like assemblies of manufactured objects that he called "Charge-Objets" (English: "Charge-Objects").